muhammadahmad1857/Cloud-Engineering-Course/TS-Q1/ts-classes/class07/README.md

 The arrow function `(number) => number * number` is a callback function.
 It defines the operation to be performed on each element of the `numbers` array.

----

-This section now includes the requested differences between `map`, `forEach`, and `filter`, as well as an explanation of callback functions.
-Let me know if you need further clarification or if there's anything else I can assist you with!

 ## Differences Between Array Loops and Other Loops

 ### Traditional Loops (`for`, `do-while`)

 Traditional loops like `for` and `do-while` are more flexible and can be used for a variety of tasks beyond just iterating over arrays.
 They require manual index management and can directly mutate variables outside the loop scope.

-### Array Methods (`map`, `filter`)
+### Array Methods (`map`, `filter`, `forEach`)

-Array methods like `map` and `filter` are more concise and readable.
+Array methods like `map`, `filter`, and `forEach` provide a more functional approach to working with arrays.
 They promote immutability by returning new arrays without modifying the original.
-They also align with functional programming paradigms, making code more predictable and easier to test.
+These methods align with functional programming paradigms, making code more predictable and easier to test.

 ### Example Comparison